Calgary Housing Statistics

 The odds of selling takes into consideration the amount of sold properties compared to all the available listings in Calgary that were on the market in a given month.

-Within the City of Calgary, in September 2018, 16% of all MLS® listings were sold.
-It also means that about 84% of homeowners did not succeed at selling and they either became an expired listing or have been terminated at the request of the seller.
-At the same time in 2017, property owners were able to sell their properties with a 5.2% higher success rate when approximately 21.2% of the listings in Calgary that went up for sale have been sold.
+Within the City of Calgary, in July 2022, a total of 42.2% out of all MLS® listings were sold when compared to the active listings which were recorded on the last day of the month (excluding expired and terminated listings throughout the month).
+It also means that 77.8% of homeowners did not succeed at selling and they either became an expired listing or have been terminated at the request of the seller.
+At the same time in 2021, homeowners were able to sell their properties with a 7.6% lower success rate as approximately 34.6% of all the listings in Calgary that went up for sale have sold.